-10. As the law stands now, the “employer mandate” says that large employers with over 50 full-time equivalent employees have to cover their full-time workers starting in 2016.
+10. As the law stands now, the “employer mandate” says that large employers with over 50 full-time equivalent employees had to cover their full-time workers starting in 2016.

-In plain English: Your employer has to cover you if you work for a larger business.
-Some employers have stepped up to the plate early.
+Summary: Your employer has to cover you if you work for a larger business.
+Some employers stepped up to the plate early.
 Remember, if you have access to employer-based coverage, you can’t get cost assistance.

 How to Sign Up For The Health Insurance Marketplace